michaelroland/fhlow/README.md

     for defining additional commands that should be executed after synthesis.
   - An automatically (re-)generated directory `synlayResults/` containing the generated Quartus project files and synthesis results.

+### Additional Tools

+- [`MapPathToDrive.bat`](MapPathToDrive.bat): Maps the project directory to a dedicated drive letter on Windows.
+This may be necessary for some projects due to issues in Quartus that may cause relative paths to exceed maximum lengths.

 ## GET LATEST VERSION